PA bakery claims cookie sales have predicted past presidential elections — and here's how it looks for 2020

 SEE IT: SHOP THAT MADE FAUCI-THEMED DOUGHNUTS SAYS DEMAND WAS THROUGH THE ROOF

-Since debuting the cookies, Lochel’s has sold thousands of the treats — and demand doesn’t seem to be dwindling anytime soon.
+Since debuting this year's cookies, however, Lochel’s has already sold thousands of the treats — and demand doesn’t seem to be dwindling anytime soon.
 On Friday morning, Lochel’s announced on Facebook that the bakery sold out of its supply the previous day, forcing the shop to close early to “bake, recoup and stock.”

 “We will be open at 6 a.m. until when [I don’t know] because we could sell out like yesterday,” reads a message from the shop.
 “If we sell out we close early.”